 Your business can have the ability to serve lots of different people.
 However, the reality is that you can’t specialize in everything, and specialism will help you build a stronger brand, and make you more memorable to the right people.
 Choose a specialty and then make sure visitors to your website fully experience what it is that makes you special.
 For example, at Showit, we tailor to photographers and the creative community.
 But truly – anyone could use our services.
 But, if we don’t have a clear group we are talking to, we fall into the category of being nothing to everybody since no one can be all things to everybody.

-Above is a great example of honing in our your ideal client while decorating your online home to reflect your own personality and strengths.
+Above is a great example of honing your ideal client while decorating your online home to reflect your own personality and strengths.
 Our friends, Dan and Erin of DEPhotocinema.com are desert dwellers and wedding photographers.
 This is very evident on their website.
 They are attracting people in their area, and clients who like their bright and airy style.